What’s New at NIDA

 The NIDA Diversity Supplement Program continues to accept applications to support post-baccalaureates, pre-doctoral students, post-doctorates, and early-stage investigator training.
 This program provides support for underrepresented scientists to prepare for an independent career in addiction research.
 We are looking to increase the number of NIDA Diversity Supplement post-doctorates and early-stage investigators scholars so please spread the word!
 Please apply to the diversity supplement Funding Opportunity Announcement, PA-21-071.
 Principal investigators (PI) with HIV/AIDS-related grants are particularly encouraged to apply as well as PIs who are part of the NIDA Clinical Trials Network (CTN).
 Application deadline for fiscal year 2022: May 6, 2022.

 2022 NIDA International Forum to be Held Virtually on June 9–10, 2022; Abstract Submission Deadline Extended

 The 2022 NIDA International Forum is changing to a virtual meeting format due to ongoing health concerns with COVID-19.
 The meeting will be held June 9 to 10, 2022.
 More information on the agenda, poster session, and registration dates will be announced soon.
 In light of this change to a virtual format, the abstract submission and travel award application period has been reopened, and the new deadline is February 21, 2022.
-Learn more and submit your abstract.
 The College on Problems of Drug Dependence Annual Scientific Meeting will be held in person and has a separate abstract submission, travel award, and registration process.